-White Papers must be submitted electronically via e-mail to usarmy.rtp.rdecom-aro.mesg.qcbox@mail.mil and received at the Army Research Office by 4:00 PM Eastern Daylight Savings Time on 28 January 2020.
-The email subject line should contain the following: W911NF-20-S-0004 QCISS White Paper.
+White Papers must be submitted electronically via e-mail to usarmy.rtp.devcom-arl.mesg.qcbox@army.mil and received at the Army Research Office by 4:00 PM Eastern Time on 15 July 2022.

+The email subject line should contain the following: W911NF-22-S-0006 QC-S5 White Paper.
 White Papers received after the deadline will not be reviewed.
-Feedback on the White Papers will be e-mailed directly to the proposed principal investigators by 18 February 2020.
+Feedback on the White Papers will be emailed directly to the proposed principal investigators in approximately four week intervals starting 15 February 2022 and ending 15 August 2022, depending on the submission date of the White Paper and completion of evaluations (about 30 days).
+Early submission of White Papers is encouraged.